AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Recommendation:

-Prism Skylabs offers internet of things camera sensors that can anonymously keep heat track of individuals’ movement patterns from the moment they enter a location until when they leave.
-Their solution comes in-built visible dashboards that retail shop owners can use for actionable insight.
+Prism Skylabs offers Internet of Things camera sensors that can anonymously keep heat track of individuals’ movement patterns from the moment they enter a location until when they leave.
+Their solution comes with in-built visible dashboards that retail shop owners can use for actionable insight.

-You can also use retail space planning software that would help you maximize your usage of the physical space that you have.
+You can also use retail space planning software that would help you maximize your usage of your physical space.

 3. Security

-Internet of things devices such as CCTV cameras and sensors can also be used to ensure the physical integrity and security of the stores.
+Internet of Things devices such as CCTV cameras and sensors can also be used to ensure the physical integrity and security of the stores.
 This, in and of itself, is not a novel idea and has been around for some time.
-But it’s worth reminding ourselves that not all internet of things devices are avant-garde products.
-Some are products that we’re familiar with, only under a new buzzword.
+But it’s worth reminding ourselves that not all Internet of Things devices are avant-garde products.
+Some are products that we’re familiar with, but they are only under a new buzzword.

 Supply chain & logistics